RGaneeva/06_Cub3D-School21/README.md

 This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
 It enable to explore ray-casting.
 The goal is to make a dynamic view inside a maze.

-It is a team project, I made it with other peer from the school.
+It is a team project, I made it with colleague/peer from the school.

 What is important: here I used MiniLibX - 42(21) school graphical library.
 I have added this library to the repository (for MacOS) - it shoul be installed on machine before using programm.